-Our framework of risk assessment, policies, internal controls, and due diligence are central to our approach to managing the risks of modern slavery in our supply chains.
-We review our policies and practices annually to ensure that we learn from our experience and adapt to our evolving supply chain.
-A robust governance structure has been developed including the formation of our Sustainability Steering Committee which supports the development of strategic frameworks and objectives on how we govern our ethical sourcing and sustainability programs in accordance with the business values.
-The committee is made up of senior leaders from across the business and is further supported by our advisory Board.
-Ethical sourcing status is reported to the Board monthly and any significant matters are reported accordingly.
-This ensures that risks and issues identified in our audit program or confidential hotlines are escalated and mitigating actions are taken.
+We have a framework in place that involves regular review of our risk assessments, policies, internal controls and due diligence practices.
+In combination, these Our framework of risk assessment, policies, internal controls, and due diligence are central to our approach to managing the risks of modern slavery in our supply chains.
+We review our policies and practices regularly to ensure that we learn from our experience and adapt to our evolving supply chain.
+A robust governance structure has been developed including the formation of our Sustainability Steering Committee, with advisory from an external sustainability consultant firm.
+This structure supports the development of strategic frameworks and objectives on how we govern our ethical sourcing and sustainability programs in accordance with the business values.
+The committee is made up of senior leaders from across the Group.